tomerovadia/GoogleUnfilteredSearch/README.md

 In addition, this interface will have instructions for how to navigate the various controls, as well as a README explaining the technology behind it.

+## Implementation Timeline

+### Day One: Layout and Visuals

+- [ ] Users can see a bubble for each state with a state abbreviation label and size based on geographic area
+- [ ] There is an input text field

+### Day Two: API Requests

+- [ ] The program responds to user input by submitting appropriate API requests
+- [ ] The data is received and stored in an organized manner

+### Day Three: Re-rendering Visuals
+- [ ] The visuals respond to the data once it is received

 ## Wireframes